henrik/thepugautomatic.com-eleventy/src/site/posts/2020-07-11-optimising-data-over-the-wire-in-phoenix-liveview.md

 Well, mostly automatically.
 The size of those diffs is affected by how you write your app.

-I tried three different ways and compared the amount of data sent over the wire.
+I tried three different ways and compared the amount of data sent over the wire: the naive approach, using `temporary_assigns`, and using components.

 In these examples, we have a toy app that lists items numbered 1 through 300, with a button on each to replace it with a random new number.